Current Artists

 Eric Miller performs as a viola da gambist, cellist, and occasional trumpeter around the Midwest, currently performing with the Wisconsin Baroque Ensemble, ViolMedium, and frequently giving solo recitals.
 Previous performance credits include the Arbor Vitae String Quartet, the Madison Choral Project, the Madison Chamber Choir, Madison Youth Choirs, and American Players Theater as well as countless chamber music projects, mostly centered around historical performance.
 As an improviser, he is known for his skill and sensitivity in collaboration with songwriters and has collaborated on several albums with songwriter Katie Burns.
 As an explorer in experimental music, he has recorded several hours of lo-fi electronic music with his duo, Basidium.
 Trained in the Suzuki method, Eric has taught cello, trumpet, and viola da gamba lessons to students all ages and abilities at his home in Madison, Wisconsin since 2009.
 He holds degrees from Northern Illinois University and the University of Wisconsin – Madison.

-Charlie Rasmussen is a cello faculty member and string department co-chair at the Wisconsin Conservatory of Music in Milwaukee.
-He performs historical cello and viola da gamba with the Wisconsin Baroque Ensemble, New Milwaukee Consort, and Sonata à Quattro.
-He is the Instrumental Co-Director at Just Bach.
+Charlie Rasmussen is a cello faculty member and Suzuki area chair at the Wisconsin Conservatory of Music in Milwaukee.
+He performs historical cello and viola da gamba with the Wisconsin Baroque Ensemble and the New Milwaukee Consort.
+He is the Instrumental Director at Just Bach and serves on the board of Early Music Now.
 Mr. Rasmussen has recorded Tommaso Giordani’s Cello Duos (Centaur Records, 2020) and 11 Capricci by Joseph Dall’Abaco (Centaur Records, 2018).
 As an early music teacher, he has served on faculty at the Madison Early Music Festival and currently teaches viol at the University of Wisconsin-Whitewater.

 Mark Brampton Smith holds degrees in Organ Performance from the Eastman School of Music and the University of Michigan.
 Currently the organist at Grace Episcopal Church, on Capitol Square in Madison, Mark has served on the music staff of churches in seven states.
 A prize winner in several national organ competitions, he has given solo concerts in numerous churches and auditoriums, including Overture Hall.
 As a collaborative pianist, Mark has worked with singers, instrumentalists, and choral ensembles, including the University of Michigan choirs, Ann Arbor Cantata Singers, Colgate University Chorus, and, since 2012, the Wisconsin Chamber Choir.